SCBI-ForestGEO/Dendrobands/data/README.md

-README for field forms
+# README for field forms

-Whenever you’re printing a new sheet, please make sure the data from the old sheet has been entered already.
+Whenever youâ€™re printing a new sheet, please make sure the data from the old sheet has been entered already.

-Reminders for printing
+## Reminders for printing
-1. Remember to update the “Last reading” column with the most recent survey data.
+1. Remember to update the â€œLast readingâ€ column with the most recent survey data.
-2. Filter by North or South (“N/S” column)
+2. Filter by North or South (â€œN/Sâ€ column)

 Codes for the field form should be followed by the census#, to help with data entry later.
--	For example, if the tree is broken on 2018.8, then the code is B8.
+-	For example, if the tree is broken on census# 2018.8, then the code is B8.